spencerbeggs/aws-cdk-stack-factory/README.md

 import { MicroInstance } from "../src/constructs/micro-instance";
 import { Stack } from "@aws-cdk/core";
-// TestApp is a helper class provided by this repo import { TestApp } from "../lib/test-app";
+// TestApp is a helper class that creates a mock app provided by this repo import { TestApp } from "../lib/test-app";

 describe("MicroInstance", (): void => {